Pruning at Initialization -- A Sketching Perspective: Pruning Approximation Error

 \end{lemma}

-The lemma bounds the error of sparse approximation at initialization when the data is given.
-It is proportional to $\frac{1}{s}$, which means that as the density of the mask grows the error decreases, as expected.
+The lemma bounds the error of sparse approximation at initialization given the data.
+It is proportional to $\frac{1}{s}$, which means that as the mask density grows the error decreases, as expected.
 This connection will be consistent throughout our analysis.
+Note that the above result holds for post-training pruning when the mask is found according to $w^\star$ which are the weights after training instead of the initial weighting.
+We extend the result to the case of finding the mask according to the initialization $w^0$ and apply it on $w^\star$.
 Next, we establish a bound of the error when $X$ is drawn from a normal i.i.d. distribution, where we also observe this behavior. \begin{lemma} Suppose $X\in\mathbb{R}^{d\times n} \sim \frac{1}{\sqrt{n}} \mathcal{N}(0, I)$, $w^0\in\mathbb{R}^d$ and $s\in \mathbb{Z}^+$ then when using \cref{algo:sketch_mask} with $p^0$ for drawing $m$, the error can be bounded as follows

 \end{lemma}